yigitksl/NLP-Hangman-Game/README.md

 How to Run:

-To play the game, clone the repository to your machine and run the script.
+To play the game, clone the repository to your machine, locate the script folder using the cd command on your terminal and run the script.
 No additional python libraries are required.
 Type ? to receive a hint.
 You can receive up to 3 hints per word.
 You have 4 attempts to guess each word correctly.
 Your score is based on correct guesses, with penalties for wrong guesses and using hints.